42-technology-ltd/nrf9160-demo/README.md

 # License

-The underlying cortex-m-quickstart template is under these licences:
+This example is licensed to your under either:

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   http://www.apache.org/licenses/LICENSE-2.0)